DACOMSIN workshop venue

 DACOMSIN workshop and its host DAMDID conference are happening a week before the Research Data Alliance Plenary Meeting in Helsinki, Finland: https://www.rd-https://www.rd-alliance.org/plenaries/rdas-14th-plenary-helsinki-finlandalliance.org/plenaries/rdas-14th-plenary-helsinki-finland

-Those of you who travel to Europe from far away may decide to have a longer stay in Russia or other European destination, to travel from DAMDID to the RDA Plenary.
-One possible transit point between DAMDID and RDA Plenary could be Saint Petersburg which has excellent transportation links with the rest of Russia on one hand and with Helsinki on the other hand.
+Those of you who travel to Europe from overseas may decide to have a longer stay in Russia or other European destination, and use the Moscow workshop and the main conference in Kazan as first steps on the way to the RDA Plenary.
+One possible transit point between DACOMSIN / DAMDID and RDA Plenary could be Saint Petersburg which has excellent transportation links with the rest of Russia on one hand and with Helsinki on the other hand.
 It should not be too boring to stay in Saint Petersburg for a few days; take a look into the Wikitravel article about this great city.
 “Seat 61” website supplies excellent advice for travelling from St Petersburg to Helsinki or from Moscow to Helsinki by train; alternatively, you can travel by air, or cross the sea from St Petersburg to Helsinki by ferry.

 Finland is a member of Schengen visa agreement and depending on your personal circumstances you may or may not need additional visa arrangements for travelling there from Russia.